Ride-on toys are a great way for kids to have fun and get some fresh air and exercise, either by themselves or with other kids.

 This wooden toy is both a walker and ride-on in one.
 If that weren’t enough, it also has a xylophone on the side (and two drumsticks), plus a shape sorter on the top with three different shapes in three different colors.
 I think it’s a very clever use of space, and since I’m a musician myself, I love how they built a natural musical instrument (as opposed to an electronic one) into this toy.

 Overall, reviewers said that this toy was sturdy and well-made, and that their child loved playing with it.
 The biggest complaint was that it was too light in the front, causing it to possibly tip over if a toddler tried to push himself up from the back where the xylophone.
-One reviewer said that they put a five-pound dumbbell inside the front so it wouldn’t be a problem.
-Other reviewers said they never had that problem at all.
+One clever reviewer said that they put a five-pound dumbbell inside the front so it wouldn’t be a problem.
+Still others said that they never had that problem at all.
 Still, it’s something to be aware of and consider.